MakeAWishFoundation/SwiftyMocky/README.md

 Then add **mocky.yml** and **Rakefile** (or build script phase) to your project root directory, as described above.

-For [Carthage](https://github.com/Carthage/Carthage) install instructions, see full [documentation](https://cdn.rawgit.com/MakeAWishFoundation/SwiftyMocky/1.0.1/docs/installation.html).
+For [Carthage](https://github.com/Carthage/Carthage) install instructions, see full [documentation][link-docs-installation].

 ## Current version

-Master branch is still in beta, breaking changes are possible.
+Master branch is stabilizing, breaking changes possible in version 2.0.
+For more information about upcoming changes - see issues and projects section.

 ## Authors